Best Online Nursing Programs in New Hampshire (2026)

 How does Nursing pay in New Hampshire compare to other states?

-New Hampshire offers competitive entry-level wages, though median salaries are currently 11.8% below the national trend.
+New Hampshire offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes New Hampshire a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in New Hampshire?